-The global Software as a Service (SaaS) market is set to continue its impressive growth with a CAGR of 21 percent through 2022, according to Market Research Future Research.
+The global Software as a Service (SaaS) market is projected to grow from $251 billion in 2022 to $883 billion by 2029, exhibiting a CAGR of 19.7 percent during the forecast period.
 Analysts point out that one of the drivers of this growth is small and medium-sized business (SMB) adoption of SaaS solutions.

 SaaS offerings can be desirable options for any size business, but here are three reasons SaaS is so appealing to SMBs: